KalraA/Halite/README.md

 ##### Data:

 The data is all games of erdman v19.
 Each game was processed to find the moves that erdman made, and a 19x19 block extracted where the input was of the format batchx19x19x4 where the 4 was id==myId, id==enemyId, production/8-1, strength/255-1 (centering around 0).
 Then to remove bias, each example was flipped in 3 ways creating 4 data points.
 Rotations were not included because if you look at the maps, the symmetries are created via flips, not rotations, and so adding rotations would force the net to learn something it doesnt have too, and when you only have a small network due to forward pass time constraints, you need to make sure it learns the most it can.
 The data was also balanced so that there was a 20% split in terms of STILL, NORTH, WEST, SOUTH, EAST moves.
 A lot of people didn't do this, but I found this leads to better play.
-Approx 5million datapoints were used
+Approx 5 million datapoints were used

 Improvements to make: